 - The space between columns. ↩

 - I’m a pastor, and when doing pre-marital counseling the course I lead uses the euphemism “growth areas” instead of “relationship weaknesses.”
 Is it a bit silly?
 Sure.
 It’s also helpful.
 If I called these features “weaknesses” you might be inclined to think, “Mellel is awful at these things,” which isn’t the case.
-A “growth area” leaves the impression that Mellel can involved to turn these idiosyncrasies into core strengths. ↩
+A “growth area” leaves the impression that Mellel can work to turn these idiosyncrasies into core strengths. ↩

 - Because they didn’t have auto-titles. ↩